1038lab/ComfyUI-Pollinations/PREMIUM_MODELS.md

 3. **Request Tier Access**:
    - For gptimage: Request "flower tier" access
    - For kontext: Request "seed tier" access
-   - For text-to-speech private mode: Request "seed tier" access
+   - For text-to-speech: Request "seed tier" access
 4. **Get API Token**: Copy your API token from the dashboard

 ## Using Premium Nodes